-The Foundation has certain investments which are measured at net asset value per share ("NAV").
+The Foundation has certain investments which are measured at net asset value per share (NAV).
 If the Foundation has the ability to redeem its investment with the investee at NAV at the measurement date or within ninety days of the measurement date, the fair value of the investment is categorized as a Level 2 fair value measurement.
-If the Foundation will never have the ability to redeem its investment with the investee at NAV or the Foundation cannot redeem its investment within ninety days of the measurement date, the fair value of the investment is categorized as a Level 3 fair value measurement.
+If the Foundation will never have the ability to redeem its investment with the investee at NAV or the Foundation cannot redeem its investment within ninety days of the measurement date, the fair value of the investment is categorized as a Level 2 fair value of the investment is categorized as a Level 3 fair value measurement (see Note 6).

 Financial assets and liabilities carried at fair value on a recurring basis include investments, and the liability for agency transfers.
-The Foundation has no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2014 or 2013.
+The Foundation has no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2015 or 2014.